ministryofjustice/bichard7-next-core/docs/architecture/adrs/0014-analytical-data-store-design.md

 ## Status

-Proposed
+Accepted

 ## Context

 To improve Bichard we are continually asking more complex questions of our data.
 Remodelling the data is required to reduce the manual time/effort needed to answer these questions, or to make some answerable at all (e.g. a breakdown of total cases entering Bichard with certain result codes, by code and by month, for 2026).
-Depending on latency, it's possible that this datastore could be used to self-serve answers to common questions to stakeholders (i.e. dashboards), and to help with the next generation of in-system reporting.
+Depending on the outcome of the POC, it's possible that this datastore could be productionised and used to self-serve answers to common questions to stakeholders (i.e. dashboards), and to help with the next generation of in-system reporting.

 Comprised of: